-On 2 March 2018, The Cyber Academy, which runs within the School of Computing at Edinburgh Napier University, and Satisnet are teaming-up to launch a Security Operation Centre (SOC) training infrastructure – named SOCLAB - and which will allow companies to train their staff on scenarios such as ransomware, Denial of Service and data loss, all within a safe environment.
+On 11 April 2018, The Cyber Academy, which runs within the School of Computing at Edinburgh Napier University, and Satisnet are teaming-up to launch a Security Operation Centre (SOC) training infrastructure – named SOCLAB - and which will allow companies to train their staff on scenarios such as ransomware, Denial of Service and data loss, all within a safe environment.

 Over the past few years the School of Computing has developed the vSoC (Virtual Security Operations Centre) environment, which simulates real-life IT infrastructures, and where students can learn about advanced methods such as malware analysis, penetration testing, cryptography, and incident response, in a safe and isolated environment.